Paimon-Kawaii/AngelBeats/README.md

 > This is a new pills coop based on zonemod.
 > It use anne's 7-7 plugin to spawn infected.
 > This is more like ast but more difficult than ast.
-> It likely will not spawn infected if survivor can see them, but because of anne, it will teleport infected, so maybe TP on your face??
+> It likely will not spawn infected if survivors can see them, but because of anne, it will teleport infected, so maybe TP on your face??
 XD.

 ## Reason
 > I made this coop because `Anne`'s plugin isn't friendly to survivor since 11-28 plugin.